Mcflurry-13/github.io/_pages/about.md

 [[Project Website]](http://111.230.109.148:8080) [[PDF (upon request)]](#)

-- We propose a three-layer cultural gene framework for interpreting visual, behavioral, and ideological elements of Chinese ethnic attire.
+- We present a layered cultural gene model and design an AI-enhanced system, Huashang Aesthetic, to support progressive cultural exploration and engagement with Chinese ethnic costume.
-- We design **Huachang Aesthetic**, an interactive platform that integrates **AI-generated** storytelling and image synthesis.
-- This system enhances user understanding and cultural identity through progressive, multimodal exploration.

 </div>
 </div>